 ABOUT THE ARTIST

-Jennifer H. Troice (Texas, 1987) is a Mexican sculptor who began her artistic career in music, playing the piano and later the harp, an instrument that she studied when she was eleven at the Conservatorio Nacional de Música.
-She is known for her bronze sculptures, which have been displayed both in private and public spaces in Mexico City.
+Jennifer H. Troice (Texas, 1987) is a Mexican sculptor who began her artistic career in music, first on the piano and later on the harp, an instrument she studied at the National Conservatory of Music at the age of eleven.
+Her work material is bronze and her pieces have been exhibited in both private and public spaces in Mexico City.

-Despite the inherent difficulty that implies working with bronze—challenging as it is to achieve the same finish as the original models— Troice’s sculptures are carefully crafted.
-Her polished surfaces, as well as the use of polychrome patinas, convey the artist’s ideas and reveal a personal expressive style that emphasizes the contrast between geometric and organic shapes, a contradiction that is at the core of her aesthetic search.
+Despite the inherent difficulty involved in bronze sculpture, since it is not always possible to achieve that the final piece has the same finish as the original model, Troice's sculptures are finished conscientiously: the polished finishes, as well as the use of patina of different colors concretize the artist's ideas and reveal her own expressive style, in which the contrast between the geometric and the organic is at the center of her personal search.